 CCRF issues two RFPs per year: a general call (spring) and a focused call (fall).
 Criteria for each RFP will vary and can be found HERE when the RFP is open.
 Please check for details before you apply.

-Grants range from $10,000 to $250,000.
-Details related to the grant range and total funding cap vary and can be found under the Grants tab when an RFP is open.
+Details can be found under the Grants tab when an RFP is open.

 CCRF staff is pleased to provide administrative assistance upon request.
 Proposal content is the sole responsibility of the applicant.

 LOIs, cover letters and other correspondence can be addressed to The CCRF Research Committee

 CCRF prefers projects which can be completed in 18 months or less.
 Proposals with a longer time frame will be considered with suitable justification.

 Our Research Committee reviews every submission that meets RFP call criterion utilizing a proprietary assessment tool.
 As CCRF welcomes a range of proposals we do not publish detailed content guidelines.

 Historically, successful proposals demonstrate excellent value for money, fresh insights and strong relevance to the advancement of the chiropractic profession and patient care.

 Supplementary funding and/or participation from the submitter’s academic institution is beneficial but not required.

 Proposals are reviewed by our volunteer Research Committee (RC), which is comprised of five (5) members: Dr. Richard McIlmoyle (Chair), Dr. Shawn Thistle, Dr. Aaron Puhl; Dr. Katherine Hood and Dr. Peter Shipka.
 Research